 Information about University support, advice and services can be found on the Welfare and Wellbeing web pages, which are primarily for students on award-bearing courses (undergraduate or postgraduate qualifications).

-If you have a condition which may affect your studies, please see the information on our Students with Disabilities webpage and contact the Department's Student Support Administrator if you have any questions.
+If you have an impairment or condition which may affect your studies, please refer to our web page Students with Disabilities, and contact the Department's Student Support Administrator if you have any questions.

-If you are taken ill during teaching in Oxford, the nearest doctor can be contacted at the Jericho Health Centre, Walton Street (+44(0)1865 311234).
+If you are taken ill while attending classes in Oxford, the nearest doctor can be contacted at the Jericho Health Centre, Walton Street (01865 311234).
+Please ask Reception or a member of staff for assistance if you need it.
 Matriculated students should contact their college doctor or nurse.